-The Abbey of Santa Maria in Silvis of Sesto al Reghena was founded in 730-735 and belonged from 762 to the Benedictine monks.
-Despite the fall of the Lombard kingdom in 774 and the rebellion which occurred in the duchy of Friuli in 776 severely repressed by the Franks, the abbey was maintained and ratcheted up its importance even later, because Carlo Magno, in his capacity as King of the Longobards in 781 granted to the abbot blessed a diploma of the confirmation of all properties already accumulated previously and there also added the exemption from any political interference, legal or tax by the secular authorities.
-In the 899 Hungarians the rovinarono, but the abbey resources in the X century and was fortified.
-In 967 the emperor Ottone I gave the abbey at Rodoaldo, Patriarch of Aquileia.
+The Abbey of Santa Maria in Silvis at Sesto al Reghena was founded in 730-735 and belonged to the Benedictines from 762.
+In spite of the fall of the Lombard kingdom in 774 and the rebellion in the Duchy of Friuli in 776, which was harshly repressed by the Franks, the abbey maintained and increased its importance even later on, because Charlemagne, as king of the Lombards, in 781 granted Abbot Beatus a diploma confirming all the properties he had previously accumulated and also added exemption from any political, jurisdictional or fiscal interference by the secular authorities.
+In 899 the Hungarians ruined it, but the abbey rose again in the 10th century and was fortified.
+In 967 Emperor Otto I donated the abbey to Rodoaldo, Patriarch of Aquileia.

-In the following years the economic growth of the abbey ensures affluence and floridità the monks and the abbots, so that will be commissioned architectural works, pictorial and sculptural addressed to the best artists working in the area of Veneto-Friuli.
-Even the fame and the power of the abbot of Sixth grew in proportion, acquiring an always greater prestige in the context of the patriarchate of Aquileia; in 1182 an abbot, Goffredo became patriarch.
-From 1441 to 1786 the Abbey became commenda; the first Commendatory Abbot was the cardinal Pietro Barbo, who later became Pope with the name of Paul II, and also in the following centuries the title belonged very often a noble Venetian families.
-In 1818, the religious jurisdiction returned to the Diocese of Concordia and, finally, the title of the abbey was restored in 1921 and assigned to the parish priest pro tempore, belonging to the secular clergy.
+In the following years the economic growth of the abbey ensured wealth and prosperity for the monks and abbots, so much so that architectural, pictorial and sculptural works were commissioned from the best artists working in the Veneto-Friuli area.
+The fame and power of the Abbot of Sextus also grew in proportion, acquiring ever greater prestige within the patriarchate of Aquileia; in 1182 an abbot, Goffredo, became patriarch.
+From 1441 to 1786 the abbey became commendatory; the first commendatory abbot was Cardinal Pietro Barbo, who later became pope under the name of Paul II, and also in the following centuries the title often belonged to noble Venetian families.
+In 1818 the religious jurisdiction returned to the diocese of Concordia and, finally, the abbey title was re-established in 1921 and assigned to the parish priest pro tempore, belonging to the secular clergy.

-In 1431 there were seven defense towers, as represented in the seal of Tommaso de' Savioli, last Abbot residential.
-Now there remains only one, which also serves as the entrance to the complex; in origin was provided with a drawbridge.
-The tower was restored by abbots commendatari Giovanni Michiel and Domenico Grimani, who transformed it as today we see; in the eighteenth century it was realized the stone bridge in substitution of the drawbridge.
-The facade is dominated by a fresco representing a lion of San Marco, dating back to the end of the Fifteenth Century; just below is placed a bas-relief with the coat of arms of Cardinal Grimani with the date of 1521; on the left there is the fresco where is repeated the emblem Grimani, while on the right you find the fresco of a coat of arms with the cross, you ignore the owner.
-Below you can see painted an allegory of good Venetian government and of the Grimani family, who controlled with its members is the abbey of Sixth that the Patriarchate of Aquileia.
-Past the tower of entrance leads to the large courtyard, recently paved, on which overlook all the main buildings of the abbey complex.
+In 1431 there were as many as seven defence towers, as depicted in the seal of Tommaso de' Savioli, the last residential abbot.
+Two remain visible today.
+One, which also serves as the entrance to the complex, originally had a drawbridge.
+The tower was restored by the commendatory abbots Giovanni Michiel and Domenico Grimani in the 15th century; in the 18th century the stone bridge was built to replace the drawbridge.
+The façade is dominated by a fresco depicting a lion of St. Mark, dating back to the end of the 15th century; just below is a bas-relief with the coat of arms of Cardinal Grimani with the date 1521; to the left is a fresco where the Grimani coat of arms is repeated, while to the right is a fresco of a coat of arms with a cross, whose owner is unknown.
+Further down one can see painted an allegory of good Venetian government and the Grimani family, whose members controlled both the Abbey of Sesto and the Patriarchate of Aquileia.
+Beyond the entrance tower is the large, recently paved courtyard, overlooked by all the main buildings of the abbey complex.

-Just in front of the entrance there is the bell tower, high 33,60 m with square base of 7,70 m and built entirely in brick.
-It was probably built between the XI and the XII century and is similar to other contemporary towers present in the lagoon area, with vertical pilasters and rare openings along the sides.
-The face is embellished by high arches a double ring, three per side, of equal height on all sides, except on the southern side, where the central arch was lowered in a second time to place the clock that appears for the first time in a print at the end of the eighteenth century.
-Beside the bell tower is located a portal of Renaissance origin with a round arch supported by pillars.
-The whole is made more graceful by pilasters that govern a trabeation with projecting brackets which copies the frame with the teeth of the palace of the abbey.
+Right in front of the entrance is the bell tower, the second visible tower, once a lookout and watchtower.
+It is 33.60 m high with a square base of 7.70 m and built entirely of brick.
+It was probably built between the 11th and 12th centuries and is similar to other contemporary towers in the lagoon area, with vertical pilasters and rare openings along the sides.
+The face is embellished with tall double-arched arches, three on each side, of equal height on all sides, except on the south side, where the central arch was lowered at a later date to position the clock that first appears in a late 18th-century print.
+Next to the bell tower is a portal of Renaissance origin with a round arch supported by pillars.
+The whole is made more graceful by pilasters supporting an entablature with projecting corbels that copies the dentil cornice of the abbey palace.